 Pub.
 Util.
 Code Section 311(g)(1) provides that resolutions must be served to all parties and subject to at least 30 days public review.
-However, given that this Resolution was issued outside of a formal proceeding, interested stakeholders did not need party status in a Commission proceeding in order to submit comments.
-Comments were due 20 days from the mailing date of this Resolution.
-Replies were not accepted.
+However, given that this Resolution is was issued outside of a formal proceeding, interested stakeholders did not need not have party status in a Commission proceeding in order to submit comments.
+Comments are were due 20 days from the mailing date of this Resolution on February 1, 2024.
+Replies will were not be accepted.

-This Draft Resolution was served on the service list of R.18-10-007 and placed on the Commission's agenda no earlier than 30 days from its mailing date.
+This Draft Resolution was served on the service list of R.18-10-007 and will be placed on the Commission's agenda no earlier than 30 days from today its mailing date.